Cherry blossoms in Qingjing Farm in Nantou

 Reminders and Tips!

-• Buy your travel essentials (sim card or pocket wifi, Easy Card or Taipei Pass) and entrance tickets (Taipei 101 Observatory) online to get them slightly cheaper.
+• Buy your travel essentials (sim card or pocket wifi, Easy Card or Taipei Pass) and entrance tickets (Taipei 101 Observatory) via Klook or KKDay to save time and money.

 • Read up on the weather so you can plan your outfit accordingly.
 Take note that regular beachwear and slippers isn’t normal in Taipei City and a guarantee that you will stand out as a tourist.
 I suggest wearing something casual chic or smart casual with proper sandals or shoes.